NovySan/unl-digifab/sessions/week2.md

   - FSL Muse specifications, safety documentation.
   - Suggested starting power settings for FSL Muse (do tests and adjust these for your project):
 ![image](https://user-images.githubusercontent.com/1598545/132598192-898d58a6-ba56-40fc-8e95-18374daada8a.png)

+## Leftovers
+- Slicing / panelling tools (breaking 3d structure down into 2d components that can be assembled)
+- Parametric design for kerfs and 3d structures (grasshopper)